Lift-40/Exercise9/README.md

  1. What is priority inversion?
 What is unbounded priority inversion?
       - A priority inversion occurs when a high-priority process has to wait for a low-priority one to finish, for example due to it blocking a shared resource that the high-priority one needs.
 An unbounded priority inversion is one that can cause the high priority process to wait forever due to resource locks.
  2. Does priority inheritance avoid deadlocks?
       - Yes, it may, as long as the priority the blocking task inherits is high enough to prevent it from being blocked from finishing its work on the resource.
+This is, however, only the case when two (or more) tasks are sharing one resource - if two tasks are sharing two or more resources they may still end up waiting forever for the other task to release the resource.

 Utilization and response time
 -----------------------------